Pomax/browser-based-web-editor/README.md

 ## This website looks...
 Spartan

-There's a decades old recipe for doing software development:
+To reiterate on the previous paragraph, there's a decades old recipe for doing software development:

 1. make it work,
 2. make it work properly (aka "make it fast", "make it secure", etc.),
 3. make it nice

 We're still in phase 1.
+We're close to phase 2!
+But we're still in phase 1.

 ## What can we currently do?